Plato in Berlin

 The seminar is taught by Benjamin Morison, professor of philosophy, with the participation of faculty from Humboldt University.

-This 15-student seminar will examine all aspects of the Republic, drawing on Berlin’s rich historical and cultural heritage as a means of contextualizing and dramatizing the theories within.
+This 15-student 300-level seminar will examine all aspects of the Republic, drawing on Berlin’s rich historical and cultural heritage as a means of contextualizing and dramatizing the theories within.
 Over the course of five weeks, students will read all 10 books of the Republic and confront a range of philosophical questions about justice, truth, knowledge, and art.
 Classes will held at Humboldt University.
 German language skills are not required.

 Some activities tied to the seminar include: